willfaught/willfaught.github.io/content/blog/2013-03-19-member-variables-in-outer-class-scopes.md

 link: http://docs.oracle.com/javase/tutorial/java/javaOO/nested.html
 tags:
 - computation
-title: Member variables in outer class scopes
+title: Member Variables In Outer Class Scopes
 ---

 >Refer to member variables that enclose larger scopes by the class name to which they belong.
 For example, the following statement accesses the member variable of the class `ShadowTest` from the method `methodInFirstLevel`: